 If the EPS system fails, you may notice that the steering wheel is softer than usual at high speeds.
 The ESP system provides the ability to adjust the level of assistance depending on driving conditions.

-For instant, it provides more assistance at low speeds in hard turnings and less assistance at high speeds in easy turnings.
+For instance, it provides more assistance at low speeds in hard turnings and less assistance at high speeds in easy turnings.
 Therefore, the steering will become stiff or hard at higher speeds and at slower speeds, much softer.

 Wrapping It Up